- Evaluate the tax impact of life changes such as a raise, a new job, marriage, divorce, a new baby, or a child going to college or leaving home.

 Getting divorced, on the other hand, may increase your tax liability as a single taxpayer.
 Again, revisiting your Form W-4 is in order, so you don't end up with a big tax surprise in April.
 Also keep in mind that alimony you pay is a deduction, while alimony you receive is treated as income—but only if your divorce or separation agreement is signed before the end of 2018.
 For divorce agreements signed after December 31, 2018, alimony payments will no longer be tax deductible, and alimony recipients will no longer include the payments in taxable income.
 In other words, for those divorced in 2018 and prior years, alimony is taxable to payee; but starting in 2019 it will be taxable to the payer.

 OK, this isn't a life-event question, but it can have a big tax impact.
 Contributing to a qualified retirement plan is one of the most effective ways to lower your current-year taxable income, and the sooner you bump up your contributions, the more tax savings you can accumulate.
-For 2016, you can contribute up to $18,000 in pretax dollars to your 401(k) or 403(b).
+For 2018, you can contribute up to $18,500 to your 401(k), 457, or 403(b).
 If you're age 50 or older, you can make a "catch-up" contribution of as much as $6,000, for a maximum total contribution of $24,500.
 If your employer offers a Roth option in your retirement plan, you can split your contribution between Roth and traditional—but it's important to note that contributions to the traditional option will give you a tax break this year by reducing your pre-tax income.
-Self-employed individuals with a simplified employee pension (SEP) plan can contribute up to 25% of their compensation, to a maximum of $53,000.
+Self-employed individuals with a simplified employee pension (SEP) plan can contribute up to 25% of their compensation, pre-tax, to a maximum of $55,000 for 2018.

 If you're planning to retire this year, or are already retired, and plan to begin withdrawing money from your savings, the accounts you tap first and how much you withdraw can have a major impact on your taxes as well as how long your savings will last.
 A midyear tax checkup is a good time to start thinking about a tax-smart retirement income plan.

-If you'll be age 70½ this year, don’t forget that you may need to start taking a minimum required distribution (MRD) from your tax-deferred retirement accounts, although there are some exceptions.
-You generally have until April 1 of next year to take your first MRD, but, after that, the annual distribution must happen by December 31 if you want to avoid a steep penalty.
-So if you decide to wait to take your first MRD until next year, be aware that you'll be paying tax on two annual distributions when you file your 2017 return.
+If you'll be age 70½ this year, don’t forget that you may need to start taking a required minimum distribution (RMD) from your tax-deferred retirement accounts like a traditional IRA, although there are some exceptions.
+You generally have until April 1 of next year to take your first RMD, but, after that, the annual distribution must happen by December 31 if you want to avoid a steep penalty.
+So if you decide to wait to take your first RMD until next year, be aware that you'll be paying tax on 2 annual distributions when you file your 2019 return.

 No significant changes in your life situation or income?

-Combined with a relatively quiet year for changes in the federal tax code, having an uneventful year in your personal and financial life offers a good opportunity to think more carefully about your tax planning.
+Midyear is still a good time to think about taxes.
 You might look into ways you can save more toward retirement, gift money to your children and grandchildren to remove it from your estate, or manage your charitable giving to increase its tax benefits and value to beneficiaries.
 A little tax planning now can save a lot of headaches in April—and maybe for years to come.